Agricultural Micronutrients Market

 -

-BY REGIONThe Asia Pacific agricultural micronutrients market accounted for a significant share of 43% in 2025.
+BY REGIONAsia Pacific is expected to account for a significant share of 43% of the agricultural micronutrients market in 2025.

 -

-BY TYPEBy type, the molybdeum segment is expected to dominate with a market share of 34.9% in the agricultural micronutrients market in 2025.
+BY TYPEBy type, the molybdeum segment is expected to dominate with a market share of 34.9% of the agricultural micronutrients market in 2025.

 -

-BY CROP TYPEBy crop type, the fruits & vegetables segment is projected to register notable growth during the forecast period.
+BY CROP TYPEBy crop type, the fruits & vegetables segment is projected to register a notable growth rate during the forecast period.

 -

-BY FORMBy form, the non-chelated micronutrients segment is estimated to hold a significant market share by 69.1% in 2025.
+BY FORMBy form, the non-chelated micronutrients segment is estimated to hold a 69.1% market share in 2025.

 -

-BY MODE OF APPLICATIONBy mode of application, the foliar application segment is expected to lead by 36.9% in the agricultural micronutrients market in 2025.
+BY MODE OF APPLICATIONBy mode of application, the foliar application segment is expected to lead by 36.9% of the agricultural micronutrients market in 2025.

 -